A soft tray on a bed with flowers and a small bowl of nuts, creating a calm, gentle moment of rest and self-kindness.

 • You don't have to earn rest or compassion.

-• Softness is not weakness; it’s courage that learned to breathe.
+• Softness is not weakness.
+It's courage that learned to breathe.

 • Speak to yourself as you would to someone you deeply care about.